Amber Valletta: Other projects

 Valletta serves as the spokesperson for Oceana's Seafood Contamination Campaign, to raise awareness of the dangers of mercury poisoning in various kinds of seafood.
 The decision to join Oceana's campaign was prompted by the mercury-poisoning experience of a friend and the fact that she is a mother.

+In 2025, she was appointed a Goodwill Ambassador for the United Nations Environment Programme (UNEP), a role in which she uses her public profile to draw attention to issues such as climate change and sustainable practices within the fashion industry.

 Personal life

 Valletta married Hervé Le Bihan in 1994, divorcing in 1996.
-In 2000, Valletta had a son with Olympic volleyball player Chip McCaw.
-She married McCaw, in September 2003, and they divorced in early 2015.
+In 2000, Valletta had a son with Olympic volleyball player Chip McCaw; the pair wed in September 2003 and divorced in 2014.

 Valletta endorsed incumbent Democratic President Barack Obama for re-election in 2012.

 In July 2014, Valletta spoke out about her battle with drug and alcohol addiction.